 To get started with Microsoft Education in a trial environment, follow these steps.

 Wait for your tenant to be education-verified before proceeding with the next step.
-Verification can take up to two weeks.
+Verification can take up to a few days.

-- Follow the instructions in Use School Data Sync to import student data.
+Skip ahead and follow the rest of the instructions in this walkthrough beginning with Use School Data Sync to import student data.

 Already have an Office 365 for Education verified tenant?
 Just sign in with your global admin credentials to apply the Intune for Education preview trial code to your tenant and follow the rest of the walkthrough.

 In the Intune for Education Trial page, on the upper right, click Sign in next to Want to add this to an existing subscription?.

 Figure 2 - Intune for Education trial sign in page